Evgenii-Bazhaov/Hacktoberfest2024/README.md

 </b></li>

 # BONUS 🔥
-### Hey 👋, Everyone You all are doing great, In my view you all are an open-source enthusiast, So Don't forget to checkout this open source  event  also, one of my friend is participating there
-### Checkout this & authenticate there to start contribution: ➡️ [DevFestAi](https://devfest.ai/nocode-leaderboard/cm1auef9p000870ebzxkjhl73?claim=true)
+### Hey 👋, Everyone You all are doing great, In my view you all are an open-source enthusiast, So Don't forget to checkout this open source  event  also, one of my friend is participating there.
+Checkout this & authenticate there to start contributing: ➡️ [DevFestAi](https://devfest.ai/nocode-leaderboard/cm1auef9p000870ebzxkjhl73?claim=true)